 Productions under Radio Trip Pictures include Video World, a short documentary which explores the dying culture of movie rental stores, Toy Place, a short documentary about the family behind the Vermont Toy Museum and their collection of nearly 100,000 toys, and Drag King, about the life of a drag king – a female-born person who dresses masculinely for performance.

-Ben is also the director/editor of the Blind Film Critic and The Tommy Edison Experience series on YouTube.
-The shows feature Tommy Edison, who has been blind since birth, bringing a unique perspective to watching movies or talking about the funny side of being blind.
-Learn more about The Tommy Edison Experience at the website: BlindFilmCritic.com.
+Ben is also the director/editor of the Blind Film Critic and The Tommy Edison Experience series on YouTube and Amazon.
+The shows feature Tommy Edison, who has been blind since birth, bringing a unique perspective to watching movies, using humor to answer the most popular questions about living without sight, and facing challenges that test his other senses.
+Learn more about The Tommy Edison Experience at blindfilmcritic.com.

 In 2010, Ben produced and edited the feature length documentary No Kidding, Me 2! starring and directed by Joe Pantoliano (The Sopranos, The Matrix, Memento) which aired on PBS and is now available on Amazon and iTunes.
 The film examines the stigma that surrounds mental illness and how we can overcome it.